 “None of us is getting out of here alive…"

-I found myself drawn to ideas discovered in an earlier part of my life from the spiritual traditions of Hinduism and Buddhism that were born in India.
+I found myself drawn to ideas discovered in an earlier part of my life, the spiritual traditions of Hinduism and Buddhism born in India.
 They became a catalyst to immerse myself in cultures where it is taken for granted that the material world is a stage for our lives in a cycle of repeated lives, deaths and rebirths known as samsara in Sanskrit, the ancient sacred language of India.
-Could those ideas be of any relevance to someone like me who was an agnostic non-believer?
-Could they offer meaningful understanding of birth and death to people outside of the traditions of Hinduism and Buddhism?
+Could those ideas be of any relevance to someone like me, an agnostic non-believer?
+Could they offer meaningful understanding of birth, suffering and death to people neither Hindu nor Buddhist?
 At the very least the ideas of samsara seemed worth investigating.
-That inevitably led to broader questions beyond just the spiritual traditions of India.
-Could spirituality be embraced without taking on religion and was there any evidence for the existence of spiritual dimensions and the continuation of consciousness after death from sources outside religion such as science, parapsychology, mysticism or psychedelic experiences?
-Did spirituality of any kind have value in a twenty first century world and what role might it play?
+That inevitably led to broader questions.
+Could spirituality be embraced without taking on religion?
+Is there any evidence for spiritual dimensions and the continuation of consciousness after death from sources outside religion, such as science, parapsychology, mysticism or psychedelic experiences?
+What is the nature of consciousness?
+Does spirituality of any kind have value in a twenty-first century world and what role might it play?

 “… rituals are unsafe rafts for crossing